Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 The blended result: converging trades barely cover their cost, loss stops create real losses, time stops close unprofitable positions at zero, and the net average is negative.
 This mechanism operates identically across developed markets.

 The 2008 and 2022 years show the strategy's one genuine property: market neutrality.
 In 2008, all seven exchanges outperformed SPY (which fell 36%).
 The portfolio has near-zero market beta by construction.
-But market neutrality with a negative carry isn't a useful investment property.
+But market neutrality with a negative carry is not a useful investment property.

 What Would Fix It